-The Explorer’s Club Restaurant is a new counter service restaurant in Hong Kong Disneyland’s Mystic Point.
-It is part of the most highly anticipated theme park expansion in recent history, and adjacent to Mystic Manor, not just one of Disney’s best new attractions, but one of Disney’s best ever attractions.
-(But that’s another topic for another post.)
-The Explorer’s Club is a Halal-certified location with a fairly large menu and multiple ordering bays.
+The dining spot is Halal-certified with a fairly large menu and multiple ordering bays.
 The Explorer’s Club Restaurant has separate bay sections for “Flavors of Japan,” “Korean Treasures,” “Southeast Asian Delights,” and “Indonesian Spice.”
 It’s pricey as far as counter service goes, but these items are not your standard theme park fare and portions are large.

 Just to give you some bearing on Mystic Point, in the foreground of the photo above on the right is The Explorer’s Club.
 In the mid-ground middle is The Archives Shop, which is a gift shop for Mystic Manor that also sells some goods from around the world (including other Disney parks).
 To the left and in the background is Mystic Manor.
 Not pictured is the puppet stage area, fake train station, and Gardens of Wonder play area.
 It’s a small land, but an incredibly beautiful one.

 Guests are greeted by Cast Members outside the restaurant.
 These Cast Members hand out menus for guests to review.
-In addition to the menus in her hand, you’ll also notice a menu-sign on the right side of the photo, and a display case with menu items directly behind her (there’s another of these cases on the other side of the entrance, and then another set inside the entrance).
-I assume this level of redundancy is due to the heavy crowds the restaurant normally sees?
-We dined here in the middle of the afternoon and I could count the number of other guests in the entire restaurant on two hands.
-The Cast Member to guest ratio here was at least 2 to 1.
+In addition to the menus in her hand, you’ll also notice a menu-sign on the right side of the photo, and a display case with menu items directly behind her.

 It would have been cool if the eyes on these guys followed guests as they entered.